nase01/react-admin-dashboard/README.md

 - **Custom Error**: Customizable unauthorized and not found page with automatic redirection.
 - **Organized File/Folder Structure**: Easy to read, scalable, reusable and maintanable code base.
 - **Light/Dark Mode**: Can switch between light and dark theme.
+- **Server-side search and paginations**: Modified ShadCN data table to do a server-side search filtering and pagination for scalability.

 ## Installation